Discord-Net-Labs/Discord.Net-Labs/docs/guides/int_basics/modals/intro.md

 ![Screenshot of a modal](images/image2.png)

 When users submit modals your client fires the ModalSubmitted event.
-You can get the modals components from the `Data.Components` property on the SocketModal:
+You can get the components of the modal from the `Data.Components` property on the SocketModal:

 ![Screenshot of modal data](images/image1.png)